 The etymology of “jab” for injection dates to the early 20th century in Britain, where the term meant injection of an illicit drug.
 That usage descends from boxing, where “jab” means a straight punch with the non-dominant hand.
 The use of jab as mockery or raillery (a verbal jab) descends from the boxing term.
 The verb “jab” derives from 16th century Scottish, where “job” was used to describe the pecking of birds, and then for any poking or thrusting action.
 Romantically, to “job faces” meant to kiss ardently.

-Government officials hope that vaccines will take the sting out of the covid pandemic.
-That prospect is unlikely.
+Government officials had hoped that vaccines will take the sting out of the covid pandemic.
+That prospect is being disproven.
 “Vaccines do not equal zero covid,” said WHO emergencies director Michael Ryan.
 “Vaccination will add a major, powerful tool.
 But by themselves, they will not do the job.”
-Immunologists around the world are warning that vaccination programs will not create herd immunity, which is a chimera.
+Immunologists around the world have repeatedly warned that vaccination programs will not create herd immunity, which is a chimera.

 Further, mass jab campaigns inspire V2 to accelerate its evolution to more smartly evade the immune system – an obvious evolutionary move-countermove dynamic which is being ignored.
 A savvier strategy would be to only vaccinate at-risk people.